 It can be demonstrated with the help of the glass vessel having holes all over its surface.
 Fill it with water.
 Push the piston.
 The water rushes out of the holes in the vessel with the same pressure.
-The force applied on the piston exerts pressure on water.
+The force applied to the piston exerts pressure on the water.
 This pressure is transmitted equally throughout the liquid in all directions.

 In general, this law holds good for fluids both for liquids as well as gases.

-Applications of Pascal’s Law in real life
+Pascal’s principle examples in real life

-Apply pascal’s law, the pressure on large piston of area A will be the same as on small piston.
+Apply pascal’s law, the pressure on the large piston of area A will be the same as on small piston.

 - P =F2/A